klaytn/klaytn-docs/docs/klaytn/design/transactions/partial-fee-delegation.md

 }
 ```

-## TxTypeFeeDelegatedValueTransferMemoWithRatio
+## TxTypeFeeDelegatedValueTransferMemoWithRatio <a id="txtypefeedelegatedvaluetransfermemowithratio"></a>

-TxTypeFeeDelegatedValueTransferMemoWithRatio is used when a user wants to send tokens with a specific message.
+TxTypeFeeDelegatedValueTransferMemoWithRatio is used when a user wants to send KLAY with a specific message.
 TxTypeFeeDelegatedValueTransferMemoWithRatio is accepted only if `to` is an externally owned account.
 To transfer KLAY to a smart contract account, use [TxTypeFeeDelegatedSmartContractExecutionWithRatio](partial-fee-delegation.md#txtypefeedelegatedsmartcontractexecutionwithratio) instead.
 The following changes will be made by this transaction type.

 1. The fee payer's balance decreases by the fee ratio of the amount of the transaction fee.
 2. The sender's balance decreases by the remaining transaction fee. e.g., If the `feeRatio` is 30, 30% of the fee will be paid by the fee payer, and the remaining 70% of the fee will be paid by the sender.k
 3. The sender's nonce increases by one.
 4. `value` KLAY is transferred from the sender to the recipient.

-### Attributes
+### Attributes <a id="attributes"></a>

 | Attribute | Description | Type |
 | :--- | :--- | :--- |